-It’s not the first time that a school has banned a student from delivering a speech.
+It’s not the first time that a school has imposed a graduation speech ban.
 It’s not the first time that a student’s worked hard at creating something innovative and then had their work censored.
-But it’s the first time that we’ve heard of a speech being banned because it won’t be delivered in a “monotone.”
+So, graduation speech hell is quite common.
+But, it’s the first time that we’ve heard of a speech being banned because it won’t be delivered in a “monotone.”

-The school in question is the Cimarron Memorial High School, whose mission is…”to provide a quality education which will enable students to become lifelong learners and responsible citizens and to acquire the skills essential for success in the 21st century.”
+The school at the centre of the problem is the Cimarron Memorial High School.
+Their well-publicised mission is…”to provide a quality education which will enable students to become lifelong learners and responsible citizens and to acquire the skills essential for success in the 21st century.”
+Excellent.

-The school officials have tediously banned Andrew from delivering the speech that he should make as the elected senior class president.
+The school officials have tediously imposed a graduation speech ban on Andrew.
+So, he can’t deliver the speech that he should make as the elected senior class president.

 Take a walk with me down memory lane.